Kristina01111000/Drws_site/README.md

 Send audio email on monday around 10:30
 See if i can make the audio file louder on the site, its pretty quiet On header menu change lesson numbers to numbers
 - check on the thumbnail
+- put new thumbnail in
+- look into uploading 2nd version of the video with a different thumbnail